felipezarco/server/readme.md

 └───services

 ```

-# Folders explanation
+### Folders explanation

-**base**: contains the base classes for the server
+**base**: contains the base classes for the server, other classes inherit from these.

-**config**: contains the configuration files for the server
+**config**: contains the environment configuration classes

-**database**: contains the database connection and models
+**database**: contains the database connection

-**docs**: automatically generated Swagger documentation
+**docs**: contains Swagger configuration and automatically generated documentation

-**features**: contains the features of the server, each feature is a folder with its own controllers, services, models, etc.
+**features**: contains the many features of the server, each feature has its own folder with the following structure:
+  - [auth/unauth/api] - feature folder goes inside the respective type
+    - [feature_name]: contains these files:
+      - **controller**: contains the controller for the feature
+      - **test**: contains the tests for the feature
+      - **service**: contains the service for the feature (optional if multiple routes use the same logic)
+      - **routes**: contains the routes for the feature

 **globals**: contains the global variables and functions

 **jobs**: contains the background jobs that are executed in the server

+**libs**: contains the libraries that are used in the server (those might become an external package)

 **middlewares**: contains the middlewares that are used in the server